To discover the basic capabilities of ArcGIS Earth, you'll navigate the world, change the basemap, and add data. Lastly, you'll share what you found.

 When navigating with the mouse, you can rotate the view, tilt, and zoom at the same time, while selecting, measuring, or editing your features.
 A single click allows you to identify features with an instant pop-up window; drag to pan around the view.
 You can rotate the wheel button to zoom in and out; drag it to zoom in and out continuously.
 Right-click and drag to tilt your view or rotate around the point you clicked.
 You can also explore the globe with predefined flight patterns by right-clicking in the scene.
 Four options are provided: Rotate, Pitch, Far, and Near.

 In the upper right corner of the ArcGIS Earth interface, there are additional navigation controls.
 Click the North button to reorient your scene with north at the top of your view.
 Click the Home button to zoom away from the earth and orient north at the top.

 There are three navigation modes available using touch: single-finger pan, multiple-finger zoom and pan, and multiple-finger rotate and pitch.
 Place one finger on the display to use single-finger pan.
 Spread, pinch, or drag two or more fingers on the display to enter pan and zoom mode, or place multiple fingers on the display at a consistent distance to navigate in heading and pitch mode.

 For more information about ArcGIS Earth navigation and keyboard shortcuts, see Navigation controls.

 Next, you'll create a bookmark.
 A bookmark saves a specific geographic location that you can navigate to later while you explore the world.

 - On the toolbar, click the Bookmarks button.

 A bookmark is added for your current location.

-- Name the bookmark Paris, France and press Enter.
+- Name the bookmark appropriately (for example Paris, France) and press Enter.